top of page

 • Effective tick removal for humans and animals

-• Prevention of communicable diseases (Flu and COVID Vaccinations available)
+• Prevention of communicable diseases (Flu Vaccinations available)

 • Ways to prevent the spread of mosquito borne disease (presented by the Calcasieu Parish Mosquito Control)